artur-tamazian/gocafe/README.md

 Open an [issue](../../issues) — what you did, what happened, your platform and version.
 Each guide says where your session log lives; attaching it helps a lot.
-It's a test build, so nothing is too small to report.
+Nothing is too small to report.

 ## Credits